- choriogonadotropin alfa

 Ovitrelle is for single use only.

-• Ovarian enlargement or cyst due to reasons other than polycystic ovarian disease
+• Ovarian enlargement or cyst unrelated to polycystic ovarian syndrome

 • Gynaecological haemorrhages of unknown aetiology